SAND-Lab/MEA-NAP/docs/pipeline-steps.rst

  * argument type : int
  * options : any integer value from 2 to the maximum number of nodes in your network
  * default value : 25

+.. _Params.networkLevelNetMetToPlot:

+``Params.networkLevelNetMetToPlot``
+"""""""""""""""""""""""""""""""""""""""""""

+ * list of network metrics to plot, this should be the same or a subset as the list of network metrics to calculate, which is specified in Params.netMetToCal
+ * argument type: cell array of strings / characters
+ * eg. {'aN', 'Dens', 'effRank'}

+.. _Params.networkLevelNetMetLabels:

+``Params.networkLevelNetMetLabels``
+""""""""""""""""""""""""""""""""""""""""""""

+ * list of labels corresponding to the network level metrics to plot
+ * eg. 'aN' denotes network size and so the label given is 'network size'
+ * argument type: cell array of strings / characters with the same length as `Params.networkLevelNetMetToPlot`

+.. _Params.includeNMFcomponents:

+``Params.includeNMFcomponents``
+""""""""""""""""""""""""""""""""""""

+ * whether to include the components as output when performing non-negative matrix factorisation on the spike rate matrix, which outputs a matrix of size (num_components, num_time_samples) and a matrix of size (num_components, num_units)
+ * argument type : bool
+ * options : 0 = no, 1 = yes
+ * default : 0

+.. _Params.NMFdownsampleFreq:

+``Params.NMFdownSampleFreq``
+"""""""""""""""""""""""""""""""""""""

+ * how mcuh to downsample the spike rate matrix before performing non-negative matrix factorisation
+ * eg. 10 will mean downsampling from 25000 Hz to 2500 Hz
+ * argument type : int
+ * default : 10

+.. _Params.effRankCalMethod:

+``Params.effRankCalMethod``
+"""""""""""""""""""""""""""""""

+ * whether to use the covariance or correlation matrix for effective rank calculation
+ * options: 'covariance' or 'correlation'
+ * default: 'covariance'
+ * this is an advanced setting and is located in biAdvancedSettings.m

 .. _Params.autoSetCartographyBoundaries:

 ``Params.autoSetCartographyBoundaries``